suyinwb/Pewlett-Hackard-Analysis/README.md

 Because of the number of people leaving each department, the boss has requested three lists that are more specific:

-Employee Information: A list of employees containing their unique employee number, their last name, first name, gender, and salary
+* Employee Information: A list of employees containing their unique employee number, their last name, first name, gender, and salary
-Management: A list of managers for each department, including the department number, name, and the manager's employee number, last name, first name, and the starting and ending employment dates
+* Management: A list of managers for each department, including the department number, name, and the manager's employee number, last name, first name, and the starting and ending employment dates
-Department Retirees: An updated current_emp list that includes everything it currently has, but also the employee's departments
+* Department Retirees: An updated current_emp list that includes everything it currently has, but also the employee's departments

+## Overview of Project
+### Purpose
 After executing the code and checking the results, a few folks are are appearing twice.
 Maybe they moved departments?

 Bobby would like to know the following: